Surgery for lung cancer

 Having surgery

-There are two main ways of doing surgery for lung cancer:
+There are 2 main ways of doing surgery for lung cancer:

-- Keyhole surgery means the cancer is removed through 2-4 small cuts between the ribs, guided by a tiny camera.
+- Keyhole surgery: The cancer is removed through 2-4 small cuts between the ribs, guided by a tiny camera.
 People often recover more quickly from keyhole surgery than from open surgery and the scars are smaller.
 Video-assisted and robotic-assisted thoracoscopic surgery (VATS and RATS) are types of keyhole surgery used for lung cancer.
 They are not suitable for every patient.

-- Open surgery means that the surgeon will make a cut (incision) in your chest to open it up by spreading the ribs so that he or she can do the operation to remove the cancer.
+- Open surgery: The surgeon will make a cut (incision) in your chest to open it up by spreading the ribs so that he or she can do the operation to remove the cancer.
 You will have a larger scar afterwards.
+Open surgery is generally done for more advanced or technically complex cancer surgery.

 Testing lymph nodes